|

 So, proponents of "the coming Hydrogen economy" brag about the fact that Hydrogen CAN be produced by electrolyzing water to separate it into Hydrogen and Oxygen gases.
 Then they brag about the fact that when Hydrogen burns, it combines with Oxygen to create "lots of power, and just water vapor".
 Those statements are totally true, and nearly everyone seems to totally trust the people pushing Hydrogen and Fuel Cells, without asking the next, VERY IMPORTANT, question!
 Didn't the First Law of Thermodynamics prove to us that we cannot have energy simply appear?
 That there is a Conservation of Energy?
 So, if we have to SEPARATE the Hydrogen from the water to start with, doesn't it seem obvious that it has to require AT LEAST AS MUCH energy as will later be released when the Hydrogen again winds up as part of water?
 How come nobody asks this really obvious question???

 In fact, there is another closely related Law of Nature, regarding something called Entropy, where NO actual process can be 100% efficient.
-So, as discussed below, to provide all that electricity needed to release Hydrogen from any chemical compound: (1) coal must first get burned in a power plant; (2) it must heat water into steam; (3) that steam must drive high speed turbines; (4) the turbines must drive alternators; (5) the electricity must then travel through wires and transformers to get to your house; (6) an electrolysis apparatus must use (a LOT of) electricity to produce Hydrogen gas; (7) that gas must be tremendously compressed to be of manageable size; (8) THEN you finally get to the Fuel Cell technologies that are still being developed!
+So, as discussed below, to provide all that electricity needed to release Hydrogen from any chemical compound and then store it: (1) coal must first get burned in a power plant; (2) it must heat water into steam; (3) that steam must drive high speed turbines; (4) the turbines must drive alternators [down to about 30% of the coal's energy left at this point]; (5) the electricity must then travel through wires and transformers to get to your house [down to about 13% of the coal's energy left at this point]; (6) an electrolysis apparatus must use (a LOT of) electricity to produce Hydrogen gas [down to about 2.5% of the coal's energy left at this point]; (7) that gas must be tremendously compressed to be of manageable size; (8) THEN you finally get to the Fuel Cell technologies that are still being developed!

 For now, no one seems willing to tell the public these things, because they REALLY want to get the public to eventually buy a zillion Hydrogen powered vehicles!
 This exact same situation occurred some years back (in the 1980s and 1990s) when Battery-powered vehicles were supposed to be the FUTURE!
 Battery power is GREAT, IF you only consider the vehicle itself.
 It gives off ZERO pollution!
 But these same issues regarding the massive amount of electricity needed to re-charge those batteries (even for golf carts) already costs about as much as what the equivalent amount of gasoline would have cost!
 And at the distant power plant where that electricity was produced, a LOT of pollution, MANY TIMES MORE, carbon dioxide and atmospheric heat was created and released.
 You just don't see it!
 Ditto, with Hydrogen!

-It seems fascinating that two technologies that are promoted as GREEN, are each horrendous when the whole picture is examined, because that distant power plant has to burn ferocious amounts of coal to produce that much electricity!
+It seems fascinating that two technologies that are promoted as GREEN, battery-powered electric vehicles and future hydrogen-powered fuel cell vehicles) are each horrendous when the whole picture is examined, because that distant power plant has to burn ferocious amounts of coal to produce that much electricity!
 And the many people who optimistically think that they will be able to use a few solar panels or a small windmill to produce a hundred amperes of electricity for 25 constant days to generate one pound of Hydrogen?
-I have a Brooklyn Bridge that I think you may want to buy!
+I have a Bridge in Brooklyn that I think you may want to buy!

 There is a more technical name for this relationship.
 It is called the Electrochemical Equivalent.
 For hydrogen, one can look up that value in many reference books, as being 12,062.183 ampere-hours per pound.
 One can easily see that at a rate of ten amps, the 1206 hours is slightly over 50 days, as noted just above.
 With actual existing equipment, around 250 days of continuous use and consumption of a lot of electricity, just to produce that one pound of Hydrogen.